 106 plants indexed.
 Showing 34 matching current filters.

-Neuburg Mecklenburg wastewater treatment plant in Steinhausen, Germany, serves 1,727 people with advanced treatment.
-The plant is now closed and discharged treated effluent near the Baltic coast.
+Brandshagen wastewater treatment plant in Oberhinrichshagen, Germany, serves about 2,000 people with advanced treatment.
+It discharges treated water near the Baltic Sea coast in Mecklenburg-Vorpommern.

 Rovershagen wastewater treatment plant serves Rostock, Germany, with advanced treatment for 4,060 people.
 It discharges 819.64 cubic meters daily and is located near the Baltic Sea coast.